quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part88_Observations_an.md

 :p How does the information flow through the system affect learning?
 ??x
 The information flow indicates how different components of the reinforcement learning process interact.
-Actions \(A_t\) and observations \(O_t\) along with a copy of the action are input into the state-update function \(u\).
+Actions $A_t $ and observations$O_t $ along with a copy of the action are input into the state-update function$ u $.
 The new state is then used as an input to both the policy and value functions, producing the next action.
-Additionally, rewards \(R\) directly influence the policy and value functions, while they also modify the model that works closely with the planner to change these functions.
+Additionally, rewards $ R$ directly influence the policy and value functions, while they also modify the model that works closely with the planner to change these functions.

 ```java
 // Pseudocode for information flow in learning process